sveawebpay/opencart-module/README.md

 * Copy the contents of the src folder to your OpenCart root folder.
 * Make sure to merge the files and folders from the module with the ones in your OpenCart installation (no files should be overwritten).

-### Configure the payment module in the OpenCart admin panel
+### Configure the payment module(s) in the OpenCart admin panel
 In this example we'll first configure the Svea invoice payment method, instructions for other payment methods follow below.

+![Svea payment modules] (https://github.com/sveawebpay/opencart-module/raw/master/docs/image/Modules.PNG "Svea payment modules")

 #### Svea invoice configuration